 When pruning for controlled growth and shape make your cuts in late winter before the plant begins to leaf out.
 This allows you to see the skeleton of the plant for shaping purposes, and also allows you to easily spot any dead or decayed canes from winter dieback.
-If you don’t want to cut too early for fear of a late cold spell, wait until the plant begins to show bud growth.
+If you don’t want to cut too early for fear of a late cold spell, wait until the plant begins to show bud growth in early spring.

 Don’t be afraid to use your pruners in a liberal manner.
+Consider cutting your bush down 18 to 24 inches to promote bigger bloom growth.
 This helps rejuvenate the bush and forces energy into new growth on new canes.
-Old canes will still bloom, but will be reduced.
+Old canes will still bloom but will be reduced.
 If you feel the cane is spent, cut it out.
-Also remove crossed canes and interior canes to promote air flow and allow the sunlight in.
+Also, remove crossed canes and interior canes to promote airflow and allow sunlight in.

 Pruning for Health

 It’s imperative to the health of roses that they are regularly pruned.
 Removing dead, damaged, and diseased branches or canes promotes your bush’s health.

 Dead wood not only looks unsightly, but it’s also unhealthy and attracts mold and fungus to your rose bush as the branches begin to decay.
 If you live in a humid climate the risk is even greater for your bush since decay is accelerated, so make sure you stay on top of removing dead branches.

 Damaged material will seep sap and attract insects that spread disease or may feed on the weakened cane, weakening the plant even more.
 Diseased areas can easily spread throughout the plant as well as pass onto nearby plants via wind and insects.